The 2018 KOBZAR™ Literary Award

 Accepting the award on behalf of the editors were contributing authors Dr Marusya Bociurkiw and Erin Moure.
 Other essay writers contributing to Unbound are Elizabeth Bachinsky, Marsha Forchuk Skrypuch, Myrna Kostash, Janice Kulyk Keefer, and Daria Salamon.

 In presenting the award prize, Mr. Hladyshevsky, Q.C. stressed the significance of the Award not only within the Ukrainian Canadian community, but in the broader Canadian context.
 “The Ukrainian Canadian story has lessons for all Canadians”, he said.
 There are over 100 works that now make up the ever-growing anthology of short-listed and award-winning KOBZAR™ Literary Award books.

 Mr. Hladyshevsky, Q.C. also announced a change in the name of the award to KOBZAR™ Book Award, to better reflect the many different genres of works submitted for award consideration.

-From L to R: Erin Moure, contributing author, Unbound: Ukrainian Canadians Writing Home, Andrew Hladshevsky, Q.C., President, Shevchenko Foundation, and Dr. Marusya Bociurkiw (contributing author, Unbound: Ukrainian Canadians Writing Home)
+From L to R: Erin Moure, contributing author, Unbound: Ukrainian Canadians Writing Home, Andrew Hladyshevsky, Q.C., President, Shevchenko Foundation, and Dr. Marusya Bociurkiw, contributing author, Unbound: Ukrainian Canadians Writing Home

-The Honourable Senator Raynelle Andreychuk, Honorary Patron, giving keynote remarks at the Gala.
+The Honourable Senator Raynell Andreychuk, Honorary Patron, giving keynote remarks at the Gala.